openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

   --script FILE_PATH            The script is executed after installing
                                 package (both mandatory and user specified
                                 ones) and before creating the initramfs
-                                Also, it is possible to land into chroot system and made any customm changes  with '--script=/bin/bash' command.

   --include-kernel-module       make sure the given modules are included into
                                 initramfs image.(by adding module into